bobziuchkovski/writ/README.md

 ## Overview

 Writ is a flexible option parser with thorough test coverage.
 It's meant to be simple and "just work".
+Applications using writ look and behave similar to common GNU command-line applications, making them comfortable for end-users.

-Package writ implements option decoding with GNU getopt_long conventions.
+Writ implements option decoding with GNU getopt_long conventions.
 All long and short-form option variations are
 supported: `--with-x`, `--name Sam`, `--day=Friday`, `-i FILE`, `-vvv`, etc.

+Help output generation is supported using text/template.
+The default template can be overriden with a custom template.

 ## API Promise